The Global Solutions to Cartan's Realization Problem: Solutions to Cartan's Realization Problem

 In the next section we will give a characterization of complete solutions arising as source fibers.
-For now, we observe that existence of complete solutions already requires a Lie algebroid to be $G$-integrable:
+For now, we prove that existence of complete solutions already requires a Lie algebroid to be $G$-integrable.

 \begin{theorem} Let $A \to X$ be a $G$-structure algebroid with connection and let $(P, (\theta,\omega), h)$ be a complete $G$-realization of $A$ covering a leaf $L \subset X$.
 Then $A_L$ is $G$-integrable. \end{theorem}